apache/mxnet/docs/api/python/autograd.md

 The ``autograd`` package consists of functions that enable automatic differentiation of scalar values with respect to NDArrays.
-For example, in machine learning applications, ``autograd`` is often used to calculate the gradients of loss functions with respect to parameters.
+In machine learning applications,
+``autograd`` is often used to calculate the gradients of loss functions with respect to parameters.

-While automatic differentiation was previously available through the symbolic API, ``autograd`` works in the fully imperative context.
-In other words, we can just work with NDArrays and do not need to specify a computational graph a priori in order to take gradients.
-Of course, in order to differentiate a value ``y`` with respect to an NDArray ``x``, we need to know how the value of ``y`` depends on ``x``.
-You might wonder, how does ``autograd`` do this without a pre-specified computation graph?
+### Recording

-The trick here is that ``autograd`` builds a computation graph on the fly.
+The enable differentiation without first declaring a computation graph, ``autograd`` builds the graph on the fly.
-When we calculate ``y = f(x)``, MXNet can remember how the value of ``y`` relates to ``x``.
-It's as if MXNet turned on a tape recorder to keep track of how each value was generated.
-To indicate to MXNet that we want to turn on the metaphorical tape recorder, all we have to do is place the code in a ``with autograd.record():`` block.
+Building the graph incurs some overhead, so it only takes place inside an ``with autograd.record():`` block.

-For any variable ``x`` where we might later want to access its gradient, we can call ``x.attach_grad`` to allocate its space.
+For any variable ``x`` with respect to which we want a gradient, we must first call ``x.attach_grad`` to allocate space for the gradient.
 Then once we calculate the value of a function ``y`` inside a ``with autograd.record()`` block, we can call ``y.backward()``.